A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Implementation and Algorithms

-Note that comparing with \eqref{eq:grad} negative sign is removed due to minimization instead of maximization.
-Once $\widehat B$ is obtained through \eqref{eq:indexoptim2}, $\widehat f_{opt}(\widehat B^\T X)$ can be estimated using existing approaches by replacing $X$ with $\widehat B^\T X$.
-We provide the details of the pseudo-direct learning algorithm in the following.

-\begin{rmk} In both the direct and pseudo-direct learning algorithms, we use the Gaussian kernel function with a bandwidth $h = \{4/(d+2)\}^{1/(d+4)}n^{-1/(d+4)}\widehat\sigma$ on each dimension, where $\widehat\sigma$ is the estimated standard deviation of the corresponding variable. \end{rmk}
+\begin{rmk} In both the direct, including direct-split, and pseudo-direct learning algorithms, we use the Gaussian kernel function with a bandwidth $h = \{4/(d+2)\}^{1/(d+4)}n^{-1/(d+4)}\widehat\sigma$ on each dimension, where $\widehat\sigma$ is the estimated standard deviation of the corresponding variable. \end{rmk}

-\begin{rmk} In these algorithms, we suggest an initial value $B^{(0)}$ derived from partial-SAVE, method of \cite{feng2013partial}, which is computationally fast.
-Although the method of \cite{feng2013partial} is limited to be applied in the partial linear multiple index model which is a sub-class of our general models, it serves as a good warm start for the involved optimization problems. \end{rmk}
+\begin{rmk} In all algorithms, we suggest an initial value of $B^{(0)}$ obtained from the partial-SAVE proposed in \citep{feng2013partial}, which is computationally fast.
+Although the method in \cite{feng2013partial} is proposed for the partial linear multiple index model, it can still serve as a good warm start based on our numerical experience. \end{rmk}